Catherine Ferguson (educator): As an educator

 She believed that every child should be educated and safe.
 Although illiterate, Ferguson took care of poor and neglected black and white children in her neighborhood.
 Every Sunday, she brought these children to her home on Warren Street, New York, in order to provide them with religious education.
 From her house, and through the encouragement of a local minister, Rev. Dr. John Mitchell Mason of the Associate Reformed Church, her Sunday School was moved to the basement of a church - where there was a lecture room - on Murray Street in about 1814.
 Because of her illiteracy, Ferguson was unable to write about her experiences in early America, thus being seldom mentioned by historians, but she was described to have responded to "the needs of the poor in an era which the poor were notably neglected".
 Later on, her school became known as the Murray Street Sabbath School.
 Catherine's school has been named as the first documented Sunday school in the United States.
 Ferguson's teaching instructions included the memorization of hymns and Scripture.
 Among Ferguson's visitors to the school were Isabella Graham and Reverend Isaac Ferris.

 Apart from her efforts in educating children, Ferguson also held prayer meetings for children and adults twice a week, a work that went on for more than 40 years.
 She also took care of 48 children she had gathered "from the streets or from the unfit parents" until she was able to find "suitable homes for them".

 Recognition

 Ferguson gained a degree of prominence during her lifetime because of her charitable work, as evidenced by the attention she received from the press when she died.
 Examples were the notice about her death in The New York Times on July 13, 1854, and a brief biography published by the Tribune on July 20, 1854.
 As a tribute to her work, the Katy Ferguson Home for unwed mothers was established in New York in 1920.
 Ferguson was also included among 330 notable persons in a biographical dictionary of Benson J. Lossing.

-In 2023, the Alexander Robertson School in conjunction with the Second Presbyterian Church petitioned to name 95th Street between Central Park West and Columbus Avenue after Catherine Ferguson in honor of her charitable work and lifetime achievements.
+In 2023, Keyarrah Bell-Flynn, in conjunction with the Second Presbyterian Church, petitioned to name 95th Street between Central Park West and Columbus Avenue after Catherine Ferguson in honor of her charitable work and lifetime achievements.